Jin418code/Jin418code/README.md

-Future App developer who loves learning new.
+I am Jin, future App developer from South Korea 🇰🇷

 First step with Swift.
 But what'll be next step?
-Can't wait for the next step. <br/>
+Can't wait for learning new <br/>
 Let's start the party of studying 🥳

 Never forget what I felt on 04/18/22 <br/>